Last Train to Paris: Dirty Money

 Last Train to Paris is officially credited to Diddy – Dirty Money.
 Dirty Money was formed when Diddy asked former Danity Kane member Dawn Richard, and singer-songwriter Kalenna Harper to perform alongside him on the album.
-In an interview with All Hip-Hop, Diddy said that Dirty Money is "not about no drug money, illegal money, or anything negative".
+In an interview with AllHipHop, Diddy said that Dirty Money is "not about no drug money, illegal money, or anything negative".
 Instead he described it as "a sound, a movement, [and] a crew", something fresh and unique for his new album.
 He explained that "he wanted to tell a love story" but needed Dirty Money because "he couldn’t just tell the male’s point of view."

-Further elaborating on the group's name, Diddy told Slant Magazine that its origins are dated back to 2005 when the group was at "a strip club in Jacksonville, Florida, during the Super Bowl.
+Elaborating on the group's name, Diddy told Slant Magazine that its origins are dated back to 2005 when the group was at "a strip club in Jacksonville, Florida, during the Super Bowl.
 People heard I was there, and all of a sudden so many people came in that I had to rush outside to my truck.
 I was sitting there with a bunch of money and I was like, 'Damn, this is some dirty money.'
 A light bulb went off that day."
 Simon Vozick-Levinson from Entertainment Weekly described the group's role on the album as "fleshing out Last Train's skeletal storyline, playing jealous lovers, disappointed partners, and commanding divas to his conflicted playboy."

 Jim Farber of New York Daily News said that Dirty Money "sing loudly, often and well -- a good thing", on the disk.
 Henry Yanney of Soulculture said that Last Train to Paris was vocally-led Harper and Richard, who give the album "attitude and style".
 He said "the duo sing harmoniously and break into solos with much precision and pace, remaining in sync at all times with the abrasive club influenced beats on hand."
 David Jeffries said that at times Dirty Money came off as "fine background singers or part of Diddy’s Fashion Week posse."

 Matt Sayles disagreed, stating that on the record, "Diddy takes a backseat" which allowed "Kaleena and Dawn to do a lot of the heavy lifting (and breathing) on a wide range of songs."
 Dirty Money was inspired by the 1980s bands Soul II Soul and Loose Ends though Diddy pointed out that he "wanted to flip things" by having two girls and one guy in the band.
 "Two bad divas, one for the left and one for the right side of me".
-He told Amos Barshad from New York that "[The girls in Dirty Money] diamonds in the rough.
+He told Amos Barshad from New York Magazine that "[The girls in Dirty Money] diamonds in the rough.
 These girls got a certain flavor and swagger, which is rare in this marketplace."

 Album cover

-The album cover is a photograph at Centre Georges Pompidou (Paris, France) taken by Australian cricket writer and photographer Jarrod "Jrod" Kimber.
+The album cover is a photograph at the Centre Georges Pompidou in Paris, taken by Australian cricket writer and photographer Jarrod "Jrod" Kimber.